 - Directors are expected to attend one Board meeting per month, committee and inter agency meetings as required, and Chamber events.
 The meetings are monthly, save August.

 Timing for Nominations and Annual General Meeting

-- February 25 – Deadline for first notice of AGM to membership
+- March 1st – Deadline for second notice of AGM to membership